 On July 21st, I am sitting here after eating an entire 12-inch Greek pizza.
 I am uncomfortably full.
 I am disconnected but comfortably numb.
 I am not even sure that I enjoyed it, to be honest.
 My stomach is bloated and even a bit painful.
 I sit here trying to understand why I chose to do this after 54 days of abstinence from compulsive overeating.
-I fell over two weeks ago and have been in quite a bit of pain until yesterday.
+I fell over two weeks ago and was in quite a bit of pain until yesterday.
 Yesterday I felt much better and ended up eating two massive plates of pasta instead of a regular serving and felt uncomfortable after.
-This was the beginning of the downward turn that ended in the next day eating a whole pizza.
+This was the beginning of the downward turn that ended the next day eating a whole pizza.
 I knew something had shifted.

 Ironically, I have learned it is not the act of compulsive eating that is most destructive; it’s the rabbit hole of getting lost in anger, frustration, self-pity, and disappointment after.
-At first, I am pissed at myself for a while, and then I realize this is futile.
+At first, I am pissed at myself for a while, realizing this is futile.
 Instead of lamenting, I need to be compassionate to ask myself constructive questions to help figure this out.
 I have learned that getting angry with myself prolongs the agony.
 Self-deprecation is a form of self-sabotage.
 When I go there, I readily allow the default habit to give me more reason to continue overeating, thus the never-ending cycle of self-sabotage.
 Because I stopped beating myself up, sat in silence and meditated a bit, I remembered “delayed stress reaction of course!”
 This is the essential information and a way to prepare the next time after a significant stressor; I will need to reach out to my OA community more.

 “Remember, all the answers you need are inside of you; you only have to become quiet enough to hear them” Debbie Ford